microsoft/powercat-automation-kit/site/content/en-gb/features/scheduler.md

 1. Only Power Automate Desktop and Power Automate solutions contained within a solution are displayed
 1. At least one Power Automate Desktop has been registered and executed

+## Install

+To install the scheduler solution you can do the following:

+1. Ensure Power Apps component framework <a href="https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature" target="_blank">Read more</a>
+1. You have installed the Creator Kit into the target environment. <a href="https://appsource.microsoft.com/en-us/product/dynamics-365/microsoftpowercatarch.creatorkit1" target="_blank">Install from App Source</a>
+1. You have downloaded the AutomationKit.zip file from the Assets section of the latest <a href="https://github.com/microsoft/powercat-automation-kit/releases" target="_blank">GitHub release</a>
+1. You have imported the the latest AutomationKitScheduler_*_managed.zip file using. <a href='https://learn.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions' target="_blank">Read more</a>

 ## Roadmap